Skip to content

 https://aws.amazon.com/ec2/pricing/on-demand/

-Arguments for the post installation script provided by Inte:Ligand.
+Additonally, we need to specify the post-installation script file (post_install_args) provided by Inte:Ligand.
 This script is run on the master node of your cloud clusters at the end of the setup process.
 The first argument is mandatory and must be a valid LigandScout Expert serial number.

 Additional arguments are optional and for setting ready-to-use screening databases to download from Inte:Ligand's S3 resources.
 The possible database names are listed in below section.